8 Day Baja Discovery Tour

 WHAT KIND OF MOTORCYCLE DO I NEED?

 Any motorcycle can be converted into a dual sport bike.
 Heck, we know people who have converted their Harleys into adventure bikes!
 But if you have one that’s already capable of off-road riding, you can get started a little sooner.
 Many brands of bikes are readily available and having ridden and owned most of the major OEM’s popular dual sport bikes we can help you find the bike that fits you best.
 If you don’t have a bike we can help you with a rental.

 WHAT ELSE DOES W38M OFFER?

-Our goal is to share our passion for riding off road on adventure and dual sport motorcycles with everyone else who doesn’t know quite how to get into this but really wants to!
+Our goal is to share our passion for riding and discovering remote locations on adventure and dual sport motorcycles with those who don’t know quite know how to get into this but really want to!
 We were all new at this once as well, and we had challenges finding good information about products, trips, groups, and classes.
 We want to be your resource for finding not only everything you need, but the best the industry has to offer.
 (And then go riding!)

 Baja Check List

 - Driver’s License with motorcycle endorsement